List of Marvel Comics teams and organizations: Fathom Five

+The Fathom Five is the name of an organization appearing in American comic books published by Marvel Comics.

 The Fathom Five is an Atlantean splintered military group with goals to decimate the surface world and were formed by a strike force called the "Fury of the Sea".
 It consists of Bloodtide, Dragonrider, Llyron, Manowar, and Sea Leopard.

 Fear Lords

+The Fear Lords are an organization appearing in American comic books published by Marvel Comics.

-The Fear Lords consisted of seven demons -- D'Spayre, Dweller-in-Darkness, Kkallakku, Lurking Unknown, Nightmare, Nox, and Straw Man—who conspired to conquer and rule the Earth through fear.
+The Fear Lords consisted of seven demons consisting of D'Spayre, Dweller-in-Darkness, Kkallakku, Lurking Unknown, Nightmare, Nox, and Straw Man who conspired to conquer and rule the Earth through fear.
 They were opposed by Daredevil and Doctor Strange, and Straw Man (who betrayed them).